JRL-CARI-CNR-UNIBS/online_replanner/graph_replanning_examples/README.md

 # **graph_replanning_examples**
-The package **graph_replanning_examples** provides two usage examples, one for the replanner and one for the replanner_manager.
+The package **graph_replanning_examples** provides some usage examples, for the replanner and one for the replanner_manager.
 It also provides the necessary files to use as a basis for running the examples with your robotic cell.

 ## **Replanner**
 ### **Example**
 [example_replanner_cartesian.cpp](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning_examples/src/example_replanner.cpp) is a ready-to-use example of the replanner functioning.
+The aim of this example is to show how the replanning algorithm works, calling it from a specific robot configuration.
 In this example, the robot is a simple pink sphere moving in the three-dimensional Cartesian space, in which there is a large grey obstacle.
 Initially, a user-defined number of paths is computed considering the static grey obstacle and they are displayed on Rviz; then, a new obstacle (a red box) is placed on the current path (the dark green one).
 Finally, the replanner is called to find a new path, which will be displayed in yellow.
 To run the example, type in the terminal:

 `roslaunch graph_replanning_examples example_replanner_cartesian.launch`